350Z AiM PDM32 Integration

 Differential Temperature

 The RZ34 differential transpanted into the car comes with an OEM temperature sensor.
 This can be used by the PDM32 to provide a differential fluid temperature signal.
-For reliability and ease of repair, the temperature sensor will be re-pinned to use a Deutsch DTM 2 Pin connector instead of the OEM connector.
+For reliability and ease of repair, the temperature sensor will be re-pinned to use a Deutsch DTM04-2P connector instead of the OEM connector.

 Since it is the only temperature sensor on the rear of the vehicle, it can be connected directly to the PDM32.
 In the future it may make sense to move it to CAN I/O.